aiidateam/aiida-core/docs/source/howto/workchains_restart.rst

 After each calculation, we simply add a check to verify that it finished successfully and produced the required outputs before continuing with the next calculation.
 What do we do, though, when the calculation failed?
 Depending on the cause of the failure, we might actually be able to fix the problem, and re-run the calculation, potentially with corrected inputs.
-A common example is that the calculation ran out of wall-time (requested time from the job scheduler) and was cancelled by the job scheduler.
+A common example is that the calculation ran out of wall time (requested time from the job scheduler) and was cancelled by the job scheduler.
-In this case, simply restarting the calculation (if the code supports restarts), and optionally giving the job more wall-time or resources, may fix the problem.
+In this case, simply restarting the calculation (if the code supports restarts), and optionally giving the job more wall time or resources, may fix the problem.

 You might be tempted to add this error handling directly into the workflow.
-However, you will find yourself implementing the same error-handling code many times in other workflows that just happen to have to run the same codes.
+However, this requires implementing the same error-handling code many times in other workflows that just happen to run the same codes.
-For example, we could add the error-handling for the ``pw.x`` code directly in our phonon workflow, but a structure optimization workflow will also have to run ``pw.x`` and will have to implement the same error-handling logic.
+For example, we could add the error handling for the ``pw.x`` code directly in our phonon workflow, but a structure optimization workflow will also have to run ``pw.x`` and will have to implement the same error-handling logic.
 Is there a way that we can implement this once and easily reuse it in various workflows?

 Yes!
 Instead of directly running a calculation in a workflow, one should rather run a work chain that is explicitly designed to run the calculation to completion.